Nourish.

 Farming is Medicine demonstrates how farmers are our frontline health workers—for the people and the planet.
 Our farmers are seed keepers, and are adapting our seeds to be ready as drought, fire and depleted soils are becoming more common challenges for the cultivation of foods.
 Our farmers create and enhance habitat for birds and beneficial insects, working to identify and propagate native hedgerows in our nursery, for our farms and neighboring farms interested in leaving their fossil fuel-based, chemical inputs.
 The soils we steward will increase in water holding capacity, carbon sequestration capacity and microbial biodiversity which improves plant health, increases nutrient density of the foods grow and counters the damage of climate change.
 Practices that enliven soil enliven us.
 Through caring for the other, our own care for self can thrive.

 Nutritious food is a right, and hunger is the outcome of political choices that create poverty and the ongoing oppression of marginalized communities.
 By choosing instead to center acts of care and repair, we are creating an agricultural model that will simultaneously benefit personal health, ecological health and social relations, through the liberation of food from the market economy.
-Our farmers are educators, and we are currently preparing to accept our first cohort of trainees to disseminate these practices and prepare the next generation of agrarians in our bioregion in the Fall 2022.

 Land Back + Farmers as Health Stewards + Decommodified Food + Food as Medicine